-1 Medicare Secondary Payer 2 COBRA 3 Special Enrollment Periods 4 Medicare Part D 5 HSAs and Age 65 (Medicare) Employers with 20+ employees are subject to the MSP rules based on age Must offer same benefits under same conditions to employees age 65+ Key Limitations Medicare pays secondary for employees/spouses in active coverage Employers cannot provide incentives for employees to enroll in Medicare Extra caution required for domestic partners eligible for Medicare COBRA coverage terminates if you enroll in Medicare after electing COBRA Retirees can (but probably don't want to) maintain COBRA and Medicare if they enroll in Medicare prior to electing COBRA (Medicare will be primary) Medicare entitlement typically is not a COBRA qualifying event (MSP prohibits) Retirees must enroll in Medicare within eight months to avoid penalties COBRA coverage does not qualify to avoid Part B late enrollment penalties Employees can enroll in Medicare during seven- month period surrounding 65th birthday-but most will choose to instead remain in employer plan Employers must provide a Notice of Creditable (or Non-Creditable) Coverage to employees each year by October 15th Verifies whether the plan's Rx coverage is at least as rich as Part D plans Key Reasons for Notices Employees can verify that they aren't subject to late enrollment penalties Employees in a non- creditable option can switch plans or enroll in Part D You do not lose HSA eligibility upon reaching age 65!
-You lose HSA eligibility if you enroll in Medicare (which can be 6 months retro) The 20% additional tax for non- medical distributions disappears at age 65 Means the HSA functions like a traditional IRA for non- medical distributions upon reaching age 65-ordinary income taxes only Even if you enroll in Medicare, you can still use your accumulated HSA funds to pay for medical expenses on a tax- free basis The loss of HSA eligibility prevents further contributions (not distributions) Medicare premiums qualify as a tax-free medical expense!
+1 Medicare Secondary Payer (MSP) 2 COBRA 3 Special Enrollment Periods 4 Medicare Part D 5 HSAs and Age 65 (Medicare) Employers with 20+ employees are subject to the MSP rules based on age Must offer same benefits under same conditions to employees age 65+ Key Limitations Medicare pays secondary for employees/spouses in active coverage Employers cannot provide incentives for employees to enroll in Medicare Extra caution required for domestic partners eligible for Medicare COBRA coverage terminates upon enrollment in Medicare after electing COBRA Retirees can (but probably don't want to) maintain COBRA and Medicare if they enroll in Medicare prior to electing COBRA (Medicare will be primary) Medicare entitlement (enrollment) typically is not a COBRA qualifying event (MSP prohibits) Retirees must enroll in Medicare within eight months to avoid penalties COBRA coverage does not qualify to avoid Part B late enrollment penalties Employees can enroll in Medicare during seven- month period surrounding 65th birthday-but most will choose to instead remain in employer plan Employers must provide a Notice of Creditable (or Non-Creditable) Coverage to employees each year by October 15th Verifies whether the plan's Rx coverage is at least as rich as Part D plans Key Reasons for Notices Employees can verify that they aren't subject to late enrollment penalties Employees in a non- creditable option can switch plans or enroll in Part D Employees do not lose HSA eligibility upon reaching age 65!
+Loss of HSA eligibility occurs only upon Medicare enrollment (which can be 6 months retro) The 20% additional tax for nonmedical distributions disappears at age 65 Means the HSA functions like a traditional IRA for non-medical distributions upon reaching age 65-ordinary income taxes only Even upon Medicare enrollment, can still use accumulated HSA funds to pay for medical expenses on a taxfree basis Losing HSA eligibility prevents contributions (not distributions) Medicare premiums qualify as a tax-free medical expense!

+Content Disclaimer

-Content Disclaimer Medicare for Employers
+Medicare for Employers